I’m going to share with you how we took an underperforming affiliate site and turned it around to achieve substantially more traffic.

 646% increase in search traffic from 965 to 7208 sessions a month.

-Consistently following a good content marketing based strategy, it is very easy to see favorouble results.
+Consistently following a good content marketing-based strategy, it is very easy to see favorable results.

-And… there is no shiney object tool being used here.
+And… there is no shiny object tool being used here.
 Just good basic keyword research and topic research formulated into quality content.

 Read and follow the Google guidelines for building websites.
 They tell you exactly what they want in return for indexing your site.
 Google has the interest of the searcher in mind, and so do we… they are our readers and customers too.